optisizer/CleaningDataAssignment/README.md

 CleaningDataAssignment
 ======================
-The r script and codebook for Data Science, Exploratory Data Course, Week 3
+The r script and codebook for Data Science, Getting and Cleaning Data Course, Week 3

 There is only one script.
 It is named: run_analysis.R